Mr Zierhut, please introduce yourself, and how did everything start for you?

 20 years as a pioneer and lawyer – what were your milestones?

 If I count the years, I’ve been an entrepreneur for nearly 25 years!
 During this time, the most beautiful professional moments were: the letter with my exam results, founding a law firm, the first interim injunction and lawsuit I won.
-And a big disappointment that in retrospect turned out to be a stroke of luck – the separation from my law firm partners.
-Only then could we really take off.
+And a big disappointment that in retrospect turned out to be a stroke of luck – the separation from a firm associate.

 My work for Precisport, the licence manager for Formula 1 and MOTOGP world champions, has made us well known among the big brands.
 Within a year we managed to create a real “X-ray image of piracy”, uncover its causes and take countermeasures until, after a short time, the market in Europe was completely “clean”, and it was possible to maintain this situation for many years.
 Then the proceedings for a German publisher against one of the largest publishers in the world, Axel-Springer AG.
 It was like David versus Goliath, and in the end we came away victorious.
 I am also proud of my work for Toni Rieger.
 At that time it was a turning point, when our opponents wanted to flood the German market with professionally produced vehicle parts from China.
 We confiscated entire shipping halls full of goods.
 I looked after Christian Audigier and his brand family “Ed Hardy” until his death.
 It was probably one of the largest anti-piracy mandates ever in Europe.
 My personal meetings with Richard Rawlings at SEMA Las Vegas, Mika Häkinnen and Walter Röhrl.
 The traditional American company Wham-O with over 70 years of history (Frisbee®, Hacky Sack, Hula Hoop), and the Israeli luxury couture label GALIA LAHAV and brands such as Zapf’s Baby Born and Stan Lee’s comic superheroes, which are known all over the world.